christear/REST/README.md

 2. filter_cluster: filter the cluster based on sequence features fine-tuned by the DNABERT model.
 It has two options, including 'retrain' or 'pred'.
 - The 'retrain' option will fine-tune a pre-trained DNABERT model based on the identified cluster and annotation to define true/false PAS as well as an active-learning-based strategy to re-label true/false for each round of prediction.
 Finally, A fine-tuned model (PASBERT) will be returned.
-- The pred option will predict the true/false PAS for each cluster based on a fine-tuned model (PASBERT).
+- The ‘pred’ option will predict the true/false PAS for each cluster based on a fine-tuned model (PASBERT).

 3. merge_cluster: merge the filtered cluster from multiple samples and refine the peak based on the most frequent position across multiple samples.